erengy/anitomy/README.md

 - Don't enclose anime title, episode number and episode title within brackets.
 Enclose everything else, including the name of your group.
 - Don't use parentheses to enclose release information; use square brackets instead.
 Parentheses should only be used if they are a part of the anime/episode title.
 - Don't use multiple delimiters in a single filename.
 If possible, stick with either space or underscore.
-- Use a separator between anime title and episode number, namely a dash.
-There are anime titles that end with a number, which creates confusion.
+- Use a separator (e.g. a dash) between anime title and episode number.
+There are anime titles that end with a number, which creates ambiguity.
 - Indicate the episode interval in batch releases.

 ## License